 Think about it.
 The smaller decisions you make in your life carry very little fear with them.
 It’s the big decisions that carry the big weight of fear.
 If something is really scaring the $(*% out of you and you are experiencing the weight of heavy resistance, chances are, it’s very important to you.

 How to conquer your fear and move forward

 By now you’ve realized there’s no getting around fear that comes up when you’re in the midst of a major life change, even if it is a positive one.

-So when you are feeling like you want to take a big step forward — in your business or in your personal life — but you are feeling the fear, try these 7 steps to conquering your fear and moving forward:
+So when you are feeling like you want to take a big step forward — in your business or in your personal life — but you are feeling the fear, try these 7 steps to conquer your fear and move forward:

 Name it.
 Recognize what you are feeling and identify what your core fear is.
 Understand it.
 Get comfortable with your fear and embrace it as a normal part of life.
 Ask yourself, what is this fear about?
 What is it trying to protect you from?
 Observe what it’s telling you, and take it as a message, rather than following it down the rabbit hole to anxiety.

 Feel it.
 Wanting to avoid the uncomfortable feelings that come along with fear is one reason we try so hard to avoid it, even if on the other side lies a better life.
 Allow yourself to sit with your feelings and accept them for what they are.
 Ask yourself why you’re having such a visceral reaction?
 What about this is so important to you?

 Reframe it.
 Instead of viewing fear as a negative, something to avoid, or a roadblock, try reframing it.
 If you knew that fear was a sign that everything was OK and you were on the right path, how would you feel?
 If you had a choice to view what you are feeling as fear or excitement, which would you choose?
 How would that change things?